JulienErblandEPFL/LabOnOCS_resit/README.md

 2. Select the network interface and scan the network.
 3. Choose one or multiple targets and gateway.
 4. Start ARP spoofing or ARP + DNS spoofing.
-5. Provide domains to spoof and the fake IPs.
+5. Provide domains to spoof and the fake IPs if DNS enabled.
 6. Press `Ctrl+C` to stop.
 ARP tables will be automatically restored.